sroehling/MailShredder/AppDescription.md

 # MailCleaner

-MailCleaner is a specialized email utility to zero in on and selectively delete old or unwanted email.
+MailCleaner is a specialized email utility to zero in on and selectively delete old, unwanted, and/or confidential emails.

 Selectively deleting emails is important to protect your privacy, limit the advertising profile email providers build on you, limit your potential